 There are numerous reasons this remains the case.
 For starters, nothing looms larger in the American political consciousness than the Constitution.
 Barack Obama described it, during a 2001 interview, in the following terms (words that would later come back to haunt him): “We still suffer from not having a Constitution that guarantees its citizens economic rights.”
 He went on to call the Constitution “a charter of negative liberties” that asserts “what the states can’t do to you [and] what the federal government can’t do to you, ” but not what the government “must do on your behalf.”
 Although liberals scoff at the dogmatic adherence to the Constitution of, say, Supreme Court justices like the late Antonin Scalia, Americans of all political stripes are more likely than the citizens of any other Western country to support things like allowing all forms of hate speech in public.

 Another way in which the American political creed differs from that of other Western countries is, of course, its focus on individualism.
 And, in part because of this, one can seemingly only achieve human dignity by “pulling one’s self up by one’s own bootstraps.”
 In other words, your attachment to the labor market alone provides you with dignity.
 According to a 2014 Gallup poll, 55 percent of Americans claimed to get their sense of identity from their jobs; for those with a college degree, this number was 70 percent.
 In 2016, while 73 percent of Americans claimed that hard work “is very important for getting ahead in life,” among European countries polled, a median of just 35 percent of people agreed.
-To the question “What’s more important in our society, that everyone be free to pursue their life’s goals without interference from the state, or that the state play an active role in society so as to guarantee that nobody is in need?”
-The United States stood out by being the only country surveyed where a majority chose the former.
+To the question “What’s more important in our society, that everyone be free to pursue their life’s goals without interference from the state, or that the state play an active role in society so as to guarantee that nobody is in need?” the United States stood out by being the only country surveyed where a majority chose the former.
 The idea that pursuing one’s goals will ultimately lead to success also means that a majority of Americans unsurprisingly view themselves as middle class: around 62 percent.
 By comparison, in Britain 60 percent consider themselves working class.
 As Nick Bromell explains in the Boston Review, poverty, when it does occur, is then attributed to personal failure, and “Americans are reluctant to admit that they feel injury to their dignity, for to do so is tantamount to confessing a loss of self-respect.
 Yet because we individually remain silent about our own fragile dignity, we cannot collectively call for policies that affirm and protect the dignity of all.”
 This easily lends itself to more conservative than progressive conclusions.

-And for decades, the Democratic Party did much to concede the concepts of “freedom” and “dignity” to the right, promising to soften the blow of trickle-down economics, but in essence acknowledging that only the free market could confer either.
+And for decades the Democratic Party did much to concede the concepts of “freedom” and “dignity” to the right, promising to soften the blow of trickle-down economics, but in essence acknowledging that only the free market could confer either.
 Making large-scale changes to the established political order was deemed too “risky.”
 Bill Clinton emphasized “personal responsibility” as he helped take apart welfare.
 Throughout the Obama years, the Democrats promoted education to equalize “opportunity,” which was placed above “inequality.”
 In his State of the Union address in 2014, Obama declared that: “Opportunity is who we are, and the defining project of our generation must be to restore that promise”; his speech spoke of “opportunity” about four times more than “inequality.”
 Former economic advisor to Joe Biden, Jared Bernstein, rammed home the point at the time, saying: “We always have inequality, and in America we’re not that upset about inequality of outcomes.
 But we are upset about inequality of opportunity.”
-The problem, as Thomas Frank has noted, is that “[T]here is no solidarity in a meritocracy.
+The problem with this, as Thomas Frank has noted, is that “[T]here is no solidarity in a meritocracy.
 A meritocracy really is every man for himself.”
 The fallacy that children could be lifted out of poverty while their families remained, that equality of opportunity is possible without any real measure of equality of outcome, continued to be peddled, undisrupted, until very recently.
 As former Greek Finance Minister Yanis Varoufakis put it in 2015, “[T]he left in general allowed the neoliberals to usurp the mantle of freedom and to win a spectacular triumph in the contest of ideologies.”

 The effects of these long-accepted conceptions of freedom and dignity are evident today in battles on the left over how we view our relationship to the labor market, as well as our class identities.
 For example, although in theory most liberals support unions, their defense of the institution has often been lukewarm.
 For the most part, we’ve posed little concerted, active opposition to the growth of the sharing economy, despite the destructive effects of such an economy on the value of labor.
 Although Americans do favor unions by a slim majority, according to a 2014 poll, 71 percent of them would also vote in favor of “right-to-work” laws.
 These results usually come from polling asking whether Americans should be obliged to join a “private organization,” including a union, “against his will.”
 A 2014 Gallup poll showed that even 65 percent of Democrats would vote for right-to-work, noting: “It is possible they may be sympathetic to the concepts of unions and what they stand for in theory, but may disagree with some specific policies unions favor that could interfere with the opportunities for non-union members to secure employment.”
 Although most Americans like the idea of unions, they may also find it difficult to accept that they are, by nature, involuntary; they require the needs of society to supersede those of “individual liberty.”
 This is a hard case to make if your belief in freedom corresponds to that proposed by the right: negative liberties.
 Yet as labor historian Nelson Lichtenstein explained: “The price of civilization is taxes.
 The price of unionism is solidarity.
 And, yes, that does involve coercing people to contribute to the union.”